co-cddo/open-standards/docs/appointment-as-open-standards-board-member.md

+---
+layout: page
-# Terms and Conditions for Appointment as Open Standards Board Member
+title: Terms and Conditions for Appointment as Open Standards Board Member
+permalink: /board-member-terms
+---

 ## PERIOD OF APPOINTMENT